Riaan-Rossouw/DAIAT/README.md

 ```

 #### 2. Data used and sources
-Note - To be completed.
+To be completed.

 #### 3. Data consolidation, clean-up and database construction
-Note - To be completed.
+To be completed.

 (Last updated on 2022-08-04)